dps923/winter2017/assignments/a5-ict-curriculum.md

 You will learn that the code for the first three functions is the same for all table view controllers.
 Only the function that actually configures the cell contents differs as different entity objects are rendered.

-For this assignment, we will be using a new-to-you table view cell style, so the cell configuration function will do *three* tasks (not just two):
+For this assignment, we will be using a new-to-you table view cell style (named "Subtitle"), so the cell configuration function will do *three* tasks (not just two):

 ```swift
 // from the frc, extract the item that we want at the current index path